 Whenever you play a racing game on your phone and tilt the screen to steer, the gyroscope rather than the accelerometer is sensing what you’re doing, because you’re only applying small turns to the phone and not actually moving through space.

-Gyroscopes aren’t exclusive to phones.
-They’re used in altimeters inside aircraft to determine altitude and position, for example, and to keep cameras steady on the move.
+Gyroscopes aren’t exclusive to phones: They’re used in altimeters inside aircraft to determine altitude and position, for example, and to keep cameras steady on the move.
+Better ones are in the pipeline, though they won’t immediately be cheap and practical enough for consumer mobile devices.

-The gyroscopes inside phones don’t use wheels and gimbals like the traditional mechanical ones you might find in an old plane—instead they’re MEMS (Micro-Electro-Mechanical Systems) gyroscopes, a smaller version of the concept embedded on an electronics board so it can fit inside a phone.
+The gyroscopes inside smartphones don’t use wheels and gimbals like the traditional mechanical ones you might find in an old plane—instead, they’re MEMS (Micro-Electro-Mechanical Systems) gyroscopes.

 The first time MEMS gyroscopes really hit it big was with the iPhone 4 in 2010.
 Back then, it was incredibly novel to have a phone that could detect orientation with such accuracy—nowadays, we take it for granted.